Leonard Leo, the Pro-Life Catholic Behind Trump’s Nomination of Gorsuch

 Through The Federalist Society’s membership and affiliated groups, Leo is networked with an estimated 70,000 lawyers, and experts describe the group as much more than an organization, more like a “movement.”

-Now that Leo is so closely identified with the selection of Justice Gorsuch, he will also be held responsible if the Colorado native does not hew to an originalist philosophy and aligns their opinions with the court’s liberal wing.
-Likewise, if Gorsuch fulfills Trump’s expectations, Leo will be tapped to lead the selection of the next nominee, when Justices Ruth Ginsburg or Anthony Kennedy retire.
+Now that Leo is so closely identified with the selection of Justice Gorsuch, he will also be held responsible if the Colorado native does not hew to an originalist philosophy and aligns his opinions with the court’s liberal wing.
+Likewise, if Gorsuch fulfills Trump’s expectations, Leo will be tapped to lead the selection of the next nominee, when Justice Ruth Ginsburg or Justice Anthony Kennedy retire.